ltrentmann/les-bdew/README.md

 2. Store necessary GIS data to "folder/data/raw" and modify `overwrite_shp.py` accordingly to adapt the columns of the shapefile
 3. Prepare shp.-file with prepare_for_bdew.py: this scripts adapts the shapefile using the functions in datamgmt to assign building age, building type etc.
 3. `python main.py`
+4. Parameters can be changed in "datamgmt/Parameters.py"
-4. Results will be stored in "results".
+5. Results will be stored in "results".

 ### Census file format
 Needs a csv file that links the GITTER_ID_ item to the census statistics.
 For an example of the file, see ./data/census/2024-08-12_zensus.csv.